OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/process_templated_child_step.md

 - `packages` (Attributes Map) Package references copied from the template (see [below for nested schema](#nestedatt--packages))
 - `template_properties` (Map of String) Template properties which will be copied to the step
 - `type` (String) Execution type of the step copied from the template.
-- `unmanaged_parameters` (Map of String) Template parameters not configured by the practitioner.
+- `unmanaged_parameters` (Map of String) Template parameters not configured by the practitioner (usually parameters with default value).

 <a id="nestedatt--container"></a>
 ### Nested Schema for `container`